HendrikRoth/noodl-shadcn/README.md

 ## How to install

-Create a project in Noodl.
-Next, clone this repository into the `noodl_modules` folder of your project.
+Clone this repository into the `noodl_modules` folder of your project.
 Restart Noodl, and the `SH_*` nodes should now be available for use.